-Mr. Ahmedi, who also serves as a member of the party’s executive council, described Iran’s hostility to the Kurds as a “holy war”, citing Ayatollah Khomeini declaration of jihad against them just months after he returned to the country following the Islamic revolution in the late 1970s.
+Mr. Ahmedi, who also serves as a member of the party’s executive council, described Iran’s hostility to the Kurds as a “holy war”, citing Ayatollah Khomeini's declaration of jihad against them just months after he returned to the country following the Islamic Revolution in the late 1970s.

 "This missile attack is just the latest attack in a series of failed attempts to destroy our party and the Kurdish national liberation movement,” Mr. Ahmedi told Sputnik on Tuesday, proceeding to insist that they will continue to fight for “freedom, equality and democracy.”

 Moreover, the senior PDKI official said it is virtually impossible for Iran and the group to strike a longstanding deal to end the violence, saying, ”Kurds never chose war with Iran.
 War was imposed on us by a theocratic Islamist regime.
 Hence, the likelihood that this regime will be willing to reach a peaceful solution and accept Kurdish political demands is zero.”

 “Therefore, we will continue to defend our people and ourselves until we obtain our rights.”